IELTS 5.0

 I notice that you don’t mention working on IELTS Reading or Listening.

 That’s right.
-We can optionally provide you with (very useful) enrichment activities for these two skills at an additional cost.
 Our thinking is that you are best to approach these skills through enriching your English and practicing with authentic IELTS past papers.
 These are available from British Council, Cambridge English and IDP.
 We strongly recommend that you not use IELTS practice papers from other sources.

 I have never done the IELTS assessment before and don’t know what it involves